-As a business owner, you can’t just pass along credit card processing fees without first ensuring ensure you comply with applicable laws and card brand rules.
+As a business owner, you can’t just pass along credit card processing fees without ensuring you comply with applicable laws and card brand rules.

 This article will explore the types of credit card processing fees and explain what you need to know to stay in compliance.
 From interchange fees to processing markups, we will examine all the different types of fees that may be charged and why they exist.